Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

    :alt:

-Residues and Scores
+Residuals and Scores
 -------------------

-Residues
+Residuals
 ^^^^^^^^

-We want to evaluate the residues of one of our models model, in order to score the outlierish-nes of every point.
+We want to evaluate the residuals of one of our models model, in order to score the outlierish-nes of every point.
 Therefor we just stick to the initially calculated rolling mean curve.

-First, we retrieve the residues via the :py:meth:`~saqc.SaQC.processGeneric` method.
+First, we retrieve the residuals via the :py:meth:`~saqc.SaQC.processGeneric` method.
 This method always comes into play, when we want to obtain variables, resulting from basic algebraic manipulations of one or more input variables.

-For obtaining the models residues, we just subtract the model data from the original data and assign the result of this operation to a new variable, called ``incidents_residues``.
+For obtaining the models residuals, we just subtract the model data from the original data and assign the result of this operation to a new variable, called ``incidents_residuals``.
 This Assignment, we, as usual, control via the ``target`` parameter.

 .. doctest:: exampleOD

-   >>> qc = qc.processGeneric(['incidents', 'incidents_mean'], target='incidents_residues', func=lambda x, y: x - y)
+   >>> qc = qc.processGeneric(['incidents', 'incidents_mean'], target='incidents_residuals', func=lambda x, y: x - y)

 Scores
 ^^^^^^

-Next, we score the residues simply by computing their `Z-scores <https://en.wikipedia.org/wiki/Standard_score>`_.
+Next, we score the residuals simply by computing their `Z-scores <https://en.wikipedia.org/wiki/Standard_score>`_.
 The Z-score of a point $\ ``x``\ $, relative to its surrounding $\ ``D``\ $, evaluates to $\ ``Z(x) = \frac{x - \mu(D)}{\sigma(D)}``\ $.

 So, if we would like to roll with a window of a fixed size of *27* periods through the data and calculate the *Z*\ -score